sykoram/conservation-calculation-methods/README.md

 ./p2rank-eval-method.sh -m METHOD [-w WINDOW]
 ```

+Available methods:
+- Shannon entropy of residues: `shannon-entropy`
+- Shannon entropy of residue properties: `property-entropy`
+- relative entropy (Kullback–Leibler divergence): `relative-entropy`
+- Jensen-Shannon divergence: `jensen-shannon-divergence`
+- sum-of-pair measure: `sum-of-pairs`

+If the window is greater than 0, a score of a column is affected by nearby column scores. (the value is a number of residues on either side included in the window)

 By default, the window size is 0; dataset chen11 is used for training and coach420(mlig) for evaluation.
 You can change some options in the scripts or in the conservscore program.

 [Usage for conservscore program](conservscore/README.md#usage)